dlstreamer/pipeline-server/samples/lva_ai_extension/README.md

 ### Topology files

 Operations.json is an instruction set used by LVA to perform actions on the IOT Edge.
+* You can set HW target using `extensionConfiguration` in operations.json file.
+Here is a sample, setting GPU as target [operations_gpu.json](/samples/lva_ai_extension/topologies/operations_gpu.json)

 Topology.json is a config file used by operations.json to configure edge devices.